cameronpresley/blog/docs/resume.md

 I enjoy learning new technology and I have a track record of picking up new technologies on the fly to accomplish new tasks.

 ## Experience

+### Lean TECHniques
+#### Professional Software Consultant

+As a Professional Software Consultant, my responsibilities were two fold.
+First, help our clients improve their software delivery practices and experiences.
+This could be through process coaching, technical coaching, or through custom tooling.
+Second, help our clients with

+#### Client Accomplishments

+- Working with a financial company, I developed a training program for their mainframe engineers to teach TypeScript and AWS.
+Skills learned were basic programming with TypeScript. leveraging Amazon CDK as Infrastructure-as-Code (IaC).
+- During the same engagement, I worked with multiple delivery teams to help them deliver their projects using TypeScript, AWS services (Lambdas, SNS, SQS, DynamoDB, and Fargate).
+This was a mix of hands-on work and architecture design.
+- While working with an education company, I architected and designed a solution that allowed their users to create custom forms to be sent out to students and parents.
+This involved creating Entity Relationship Diagrams, Sequence Diagrams, and Architecture Diagrams.

+#### Lean TECHniques (LT) Accomplishments

+- Developed an internship onboarding program to help our interns become effective faster.
+This was an area that LT historically struggled in, but combining a mix of hands-on training and real-world projects, our interns were able to be effective within their first two weeks
+- To help improve our interview process, I lead a project team to replace a core component of our technical assessment by replacing a third party API with one that we wrote.
+This involved coaching the team on building various AWS Lambdas, with storage into DynamoDB, all behind an API Gateway.

 ### Rocket Central
 #### Senior Team Leader